 For temperatures in the 60s and below, you can water your lawn once a week.
 You can increase the frequency of watering to multiple times per week once temperatures consistently stay in the 70s.

-Tree & Shrub Care During Spring
+Spring Tree & Shrub care Tips

 Trees and shrubs should be assessed for pests and diseases, treated if necessary, and fertilized in the spring.